Kyle0654/probuilds/README.md

 ```
 aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa 3000 180000
 ```
+5. Build the solution.
+6. Run the solution.

 Optionally, add -nodownload to the end to run from cached data (if you have run the app before).